 Who are the Hong Kong Micros?
 I don’t know now and I didn’t know then.
 The Hong Kong Micros “EP2” isn’t the most inspired name to give your second extended player, but there was something about this shoddily pressed EP that made me pick it up in Kushi Recordings, Glasgow in the summer of 2000.
-Plus, it came with a free sticker – never underestimate the power of free stickers when marketing to the youth.
+Plus, it came with a

 The EP is composed of four very varied, but equally interesting track, most of which stretch past the six-minute mark, and all of them feature an unmistakable MPC groove.

 The Hong Kong Micros - [EP2 CD01 #01] Worktonite The Hong Kong Micros - [EP2 CD01 #02] Pray The Hong Kong Micros - [EP2 CD01 #03] Tonite The Hong Kong Micros - [EP2 CD01 #04] Closing